Google's Neural Matching

 How are AI and machine learning different from each other?

-Machine learning (ML) and artificial intelligence (AI) are related but separate technological and study domains.
-Artificial Intelligence (AI) refers to the broader idea of machines being able to carry out tasks that usually require human intelligence.
-Conversely, machine learning is a branch of artificial intelligence that focuses on creating algorithms and statistical models that let computers “learn” from data without being actively programmed.
+Machine learning (ML) and artificial intelligence (AI) are related but belong to separate technological and study domains.
+AI refers to the broader idea of machines being able to carry out tasks that usually require human intelligence.
+Conversely, ML is a branch of artificial intelligence that focuses on creating algorithms and statistical models that let computers “learn” from data without being actively programmed.

 Gaby Alexander